ucgmsim/gmhazard/database/README.md

     volumes:
       - ./db_data:/var/lib/mysql

-  # Not necessary for AWS but your local setup due to having DB Viewer via a web browser
+  # Not necessary for AWS but is recommended for a local setup due to having DB Viewer via a web browser
   adminer:
     image: adminer
     restart: always